PatrickSowinski/pancakes/README.md

 # pancakes
-This repo uses pancake recipes to demonstrate stacked PRs.
+This repo uses pancake recipes to demonstrate the concept of stacked PRs.